 In addition, I tried one of the region’s delicacy-‘Giant Fat-Bottomed Ants’ that many a Colombian eat straight out of bags, or in dishes, or otherwise.
 Salty, crunchy, and a lasting sandy texture on your tongue.
 Yum, ants. 🙂

 Aside from Cocora Valley in Salento and Tayrona Park in Santa Marta, San Gil and Barichara are some of my favorite destinations in Colombia.
 They really do exhibit the tranquility and peace that Colombia offers.
-These two townships gave me ample confidence and excitment to continue my solo backpacking trip across the country.
+These two townships gave me ample confidence and excitement to continue my solo backpacking trip across the country.